enel-gdh-educational/katacoda-scenarios/docker/part1/step2.md

 Docker starts from this to build our own image putting some other layers on it.
 Usually the application and his dependencies are added to a base image.
 Base images can be retrieved from DockerHub, from another registries (public or private) or build from another file and used as base.
 The ":latest" represents the version of the image.

+In this exercise we use the alphine image.
+The alphine is a minimal Docker image based on Alpine Linux with a complete package index and only 5 MB in size!
+It's used when lightness is needed and we use it also because we don't have big requirements for a Hello world exercise.

 Next line is `ENTRYPOINT [ "echo", "Hello, World!" ]`

 The ENTRYPOINT instruction specifies the executable program that will be executed in the container.
 His syntax is `ENTRYPOINT [ "command", "param1", "param2", ...]`.
 Usually a Dockerfile starts with FROM instruction and end with an ENTRYPOINT.